parachain-tracker/pyra/README.md

 cd release
 ... and it goes on and on...
 ```
+There were just too many commands for me 🐨.
 Also, imagine when someone has to deploy the ledger on local/cloud environment.
-More commands with docker were expected.
-There were just too many commands for me 🐨.
+More commands with docker were expected, and there are bunch of commands for site reliability engineer to handle.
+Then, when will the general public will face the distributed up and running...?
+Every blockchain in the field has the undelying technologies which they cannot handle; docker, kubernetes, terraform, prometheus, grafana... the list goes on and on.
 Eventually, I made the tool to do those in one command.

 ### Why pyra....?